 - Swap clothes at a clothing swap party instead of buying them new.

-Waste prevention in the office and at work
+Avoiding waste in the office and at work

 - Print documents on both sides if printing cannot be avoided.